 Excessive laryngeal muscle tension is a significant factor in a range of voice disorders and a crucial target of therapeutic intervention.
 Vocal hyperfunction (VH), Parkinson’s disease (PD), and other functional and neurological voice disorders involve primary or secondary laryngeal tension and affect over 65% of individuals with voice disorders (Ramig & Verdolini, 1998).
 Despite this prevalence, clinical assessment is primarily based on unreliable auditory impressions and manual palpation, since standard acoustic measures are not specific to laryngeal tension.

 To address this gap, we have proposed an acoustic estimate of laryngeal tension: relative fundamental frequency (RFF) reflects the degree of baseline laryngeal tension by examining short-term changes in fundamental frequency.

 Our efforts and the efforts of others have suggested that RFF differs between individuals with and without VH (Stepp et al., 2010; Roy et al., 2016), PD (Stepp, 2013), and spasmodic dysphonia (Eadie & Stepp, 2013), and even normalizes in individuals with VH after successful voice therapy (Stepp et al., 2011; Roy et al., 2016).
 In typical speakers, RFF reflects changes in vocal effort and correlates with subglottal pressure and listener perceptions of vocal effort (Lien et al., 2015) as well as indirect measurements of laryngeal tension (McKenna et al., 2016).
-Finally, changes in RFF are seen in high voice users after a period of prolonged vocal abuse, even though there is no perceptual change in their voice (Heller Murray et al., 2016).
+Finally, changes in RFF are seen in high voice users after a period of prolonged voice use, even though there is no perceptual change in their voice (Heller Murray et al., 2016).